FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Approach

-Moreover, an attacker that wants to minimize the attacking effort is also interested to fault as few ReLUs as possible.
-One research question is thus, \emph{ what is the minimum number of ReLUs in a given layer that yield a successful and stealthy attack under Definition \ref{def:goals}?} To do so, we propose to explore a faulting strategy that considers an increasing number of faulted ReLUs per experiment iteration.
-For instance, one can start faulting 10\% of ReLUs after a given hidden layer, then 20\% and so on until faulting all ReLUs in that layer.
-In principle this yields a big combinatorial explosion of target ReLUs, since there are various ways to pick a partial number of ReLUs.
+Moreover, an attacker who wants to minimize the attack effort is also interested in faulting as few ReLUs as possible.
+One research question is thus: \emph{ What is the minimum number of ReLUs to be attacked in a given layer that yields a successful and stealthy attack under Definition \ref{def:goals}?} To do so, we propose to explore a faulting strategy that considers an increasing number of faulted ReLUs per experiment iteration.
+For instance, one can start faulting 10\% of ReLUs after a given hidden layer, then 20\% and so on until faulting all the ReLUs in that layer.

-However we will discuss some choices to mitigate this computational problem in the evaluation section.
+This results to a combinatorial explosion of target ReLUs since there are various ways to pick a partial number of ReLUs.
+We will discuss some choices to mitigate this computational problem in Section~\ref{sec:evaluation}.
 On the one hand, depending on the network architecture, it is possible to argue for generality when an arbitrary partial number of ReLUs is chosen (multi-layer perceptron).
 On the other hand, when this is not possible, we believe the results presented will give an intuition on the general attack impact when a limited number of activation functions is faulted.